jhale/selected-topics-in-mmcs/README.md

 practice.
 The course and its content will be student-led following the framework outlined below.

-### Assessment (draft)
+### Assessment

 Due to the collaborative nature of the course, attendance is mandatory according to the UL Study Regulations.
 Excuses must be made via email in advance of the session.

+Each student will select a paper.
+They will be the project leader for their chosen paper.
+Every student is expected to contribute fully to delivering the coursework for each paper, following the directions of the project leader.

+My expectation is that students will participate fully in the course and produce high quality work, and so will receive a good mark.
+If you are not meeting expectations, I will contact you via email during the course.
+If the issue does not improve, I will deduct marks!

-Students will be assessed on the following pieces of coursework.
+Students will be jointly assessed on the following pieces of coursework.
 There is no examination.

-The deadline for the report and code is 8th December 2023 at 1700.
-The report should be submitted as a PDF and GitHub link via email.

-Further organisational details about the presentation will be given nearer the time.
+The reports should consist of:

 1. A written report of approximately ten A4 pages that touches equally on the five roles detailed below.
 The report should be prepared using LaTeX.

-2. Supporting code examples should be uploaded to a GitHub repository and linked to in the report.
+2. Supporting code examples should be uploaded to a GitHub repository and results placed directly in the report.

-3. A presentation of 25 minutes plus a question and answer session that covers the main points made in the report.
+3. Joint presentation of 25 minutes plus a question and answer session.

+The reports should be submitted by the project lead as a PDF and, if applicable, a GitHub link via email by 1700 on the date shown in the schedule below.
+Please cc: in the whole class.
+The associated presentation will take place on the same day during class.

 ### Schedule